MohamadHijazi28/Course-Title-Generation-Project/README.md

 The T5 model architecture (T5ForConditionalGeneration) and its tokenizer (T5Tokenizer) are employed for this task.
 Both are initialized from the 't5-base' pre-trained checkpoint.
 T5-base is a transformer-based language model capable of generating coherent and contextually relevant text.
-The model is initialized with pre-trained weights and finetuned on the specific task of course title generation.
+The model is initialized with pre-trained weights and fine-tuned on the specific task of course title generation.
 The model is fine-tuned using the Seq2SeqTrainer with specified training arguments (Seq2SeqTrainingArguments).
 Training is conducted over multiple epochs, with logging and evaluation at defined